 Condo insurance usually uses a named-peril policy, but some insurance companies will allow the coverage to be extended to an open-peril policy, which will also mean paying a higher premium.

-HO-6 home insurance will generally provide coverage for building property, personal property, personal liability and loss of use.
+HO-6 home insurance will generally provide coverage for building property, personal property (including off-premise coverage), personal liability and loss of use.
 Like other kinds of home insurance, HO-6 usually doesn’t cover flooding, and additional coverage will need to be purchased if flood insurance is desired.

 Mobile home insurance policy types